+Four files will be generated that we need to analyze, a name.nex.p and a name.nex.t files from each run.
 The "dot-p" files contain the parameter estimates and likelihood scores for all of the sampled steps in the chain.

-12. Open both "dot-p" files in EXCEL (but don't shut down MrBayes) and make X-Y scatter plots of the likelihood scores (LnL) versus time (Gen).
+Open both these file in EXCEL (but don't shut down MrBayes) and make X-Y scatter plots of the likelihood scores versus time.

 Did your analysis appear to reach stationarity?
-If so, at what generation did "burn-in" take place?
-You may need to change the scale of the X and/or Y-axis to really get a good look at this.
+If so, at what point was "burn-in".
+You may need to change the scale of the Y-axis to really get a good look at this.
 How do the likelihoods of the two runs compare to each other?
 How does this compare to when the average standard deviation reached 0?
 You can also graph the parameter estimates of your substitution model.
 Did those estimates reach stationarity?
 If you need help graphing let me know.
+If you didn't reach stationarity, continue your chain for additional cycles by typing yes.